thewulf7/adapter/README.md

 * Based on template type
 * Simple and clean API
 * Super easy to use and much less code
-* Multiple view type support for ListView, GrideView, and RecyclerView
+* Multiple view type support for Spinner,ListView, GrideView, and RecyclerView

 ### BaseAdapterHelper
 * ```setText()``` calls ```setText(String)``` on any TextView.